delapuente/gitincouples/bob.md

 =======
 ```

-Indicates what is in `HEAD` whilst from the same mark to:
+Indicates what is in `HEAD`.
+And from the same mark to:

 ```
 >>>>>>> Avoiding the switch of move() function